Google

 Getting accurate needs from customers.

-We worked with the interior design team to list essential pieces for each room type and the default budget of each piece under different budget plans.
+To support this, we collaborated with the interior design team to define the essential pieces for each room type and established default budget ranges for each item under various pricing tiers.

 DESIGN